andrzejwl/rpi_website/README.md

 ```
 The if statement determines whether the threshold value has been exceeded or not and depending on that we are either notified (by an angry emoji and a subtle hint to stay back) that we are too close or informed that our distance is appropriate.
 The slider value is multiplied by 4 because the slider is designed to have values from 0-100 (kind of like the progress bar) and as mentioned earlier, I have settled for 400cm being the maximum range.
+One final touch: this is optional but it looks cool - let's make the progress bar change color when the threshold value is exceeded.
+This is just two lines of code (snippet above).

 And that’s it!
 We can now test our website.
 Once again, all the HTML/JS snippets put together into one file are available on the repository (```get.html``` file, remember to copy it to ```/var/www/html directory```).